Burglary per Capita in North Carolina

 A | A- | A- | A |

 North Carolina is higher versus other states of the same size for burglary.
-The table below compares crime in states with comparable overall population in the state‘s boundaries.
+The table below compares burglary in states with comparable overall population.

 Similar State | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Burglary Crime Grade |